-The bartender returned with a neat gin and water when he saw the confrontation.
+The Linebacker-sized Male Bartender returned with a neat gin, dressed loosely with an hours-old lime wheel and stir straw, when he saw the confrontation.

 “Gentlemen,” he said.
 “Cool it.”

-“I’ve made men out of boys like him,” the Old Man said to the bartender.
+“I’ve made men out of boys like him,” the Old Man said to him.
 “He should know when to respect his elders.”

 “He’s a touchy old weirdo.”
 The man-boy said, as he walked away.

 The Old Man’s dry lips closed firmly as he reached a shaking hand toward the gin.
-The dark spots on his hand seemed translucent to the bartender; his skin merely a sheen covering for frail bones and blood vessels.
+The dark spots on his hand were translucent; his skin merely a sheen covering for frail bones and blood vessels.

 “Are you going to be able to behave yourself?”
-The bartender asked the Old Man, thinking, as well, that he may have wandered away from an assisted living facility.
+He asked the Old Man.

-The Old Man laughed to himself.
-The question gave him a sense of pride.
-He chortled a brief eruption and said, “Of course not.
-All the boys in here.
+The Old Man chortled a brief eruption and said, “Of course not.
+All the young fellers in here.
 How else will I keep up?”
 The bartender stood in a mild defensive stance with one eye on the rest of the bar.
 He didn’t hear much of the Old Man’s response.

 “That’s your only one, until I think you can handle another.”

-“Duty calls,” the Old Man said after him, as if they had been engaged in purposeful banter.
+“Duty calls,” the Old Man said after him.

 In his seat at the corner of the bar nearest the door, the Old Man observed the narrow expanse.
-The young adults he watched had been kids not too long ago.
+The young adults he watched had been kids once.
 While he felt at their age he and his generation had been carefree, he regarded these boys and girls to be careless; a dangerous way of going about life.
 To be carefree was to be selfless and positive with an eye toward the future; to be careless was to be self-centric and entitled.
 He felt sorry for them.
-They are going to have a hard time of it, if they never understand the value of forging a future for others.
+They are going to have a hard time of it, if they never understand the value of forging a future for others, he thought.
 If the lives they live are but as boys and girls seeking pleasure and fun on a playground built by others.

 “Your heroes are weak,” the Old Man blurted.
-The bartender glanced at him.
 A jukebox song fired up and startled the Old Man.
 It was something new and loud.
 Electric throughout.
 Bass pulses mixed with a high pitched singer.
 His thoughts dissipated into the need for another gin.
-He raised his silly glass and shook it toward the bartender.
-The bartender nodded and continued to over-shake a Mescal and basil drink.
+He raised his silly glass and shook it toward The Bartenders.
+The Linebacker-sized Male Bartender nodded and continued to over-shake a drink in a mixing tin.

-The Old Man watched the bartender say something to his co-worker, a girl with dark bangs, then nod in his direction.
+The Old Man watched him say something to his co-bartender, a woman with dark bangs, then nod in his direction.
 He felt an urge to tell her that she should be keeping a house for her man.
 She looked much too nubile to be a bartender.

 She walked over to him.
 She wore black.
 Her t-shirt sleeves were cropped to display an upper left arm tattoo of vines and revolvers and lions’ paws.
 Tattoo words and arrows dotted both forearms.
 She wore a thin leather corset on the outside of her t-shirt.
 Her lips were drenched in a shade of cherry-red.
 It was a contrast to him, to be a woman with tattoos and in red lipstick.
 He reserved lipstick as an additive to aid in a woman’s beauty.

+She paused as she poured his gin and looked to the ground before looking at him.
 “We got the shaft,” she said.
 “We’re in the middle of a future that can’t figure out where it wants to go.
-Everything keeps expanding, the population, debt, natural disasters and here we are, all stuck looking at our phones and pointless video clips.
+Everything keeps expanding, the population, debt, natural disasters and here we all are, all stuck looking at our phones.
 We all want to make it, but we don’t know how, or what ‘it’ really is.”
-She handed him his gin in the silly glass.
-“If you ask me, your generation and the generations before were the last ones to really get anything out of life.”
+She handed him his gin.
+“If you ask me, your generation and the generations before you were the last ones to really get anything out of life.”

 She poured herself a little shot of gin and clinked his glass and said, “Salud.”